Shakil-md-abdullah-al/Shakil-md-abdullah-al/README.md

 # Shakil-md-abdullah-al
 ## Who am I ?
 <div style="text-align: justify;">
 I am MD.
 Abdullah Al Shakil.
 I am an intern at BASIS - BITM under the PHP with Laravel program.
 Through this program, I have very good knowledge of front-end development with the Bootstrap framework and back-end development with raw PHP along with the Laravel framework.
-Also, I have completed short training at WASDA - Workplace Skill Development Academy (New Zealand).
+Also, I have completed short training at WSDA - Workplace Skill Development Academy (New Zealand).
 Again, I am going with my two theses at this time on medical imaging.
 The first one is on medical imaging, and it is almost done.
-The second one is Anti-Money Laundering System using machine learning and deep learning.
+The second one is the Anti-Money Laundering System using machine learning and deep learning.

-I am ongoing with my graduation in Computer Science and Engineering (CSE) at Bangladesh University of Business and Technology.
+I am continuing with my graduation in Computer Science and Engineering (CSE) at Bangladesh University of Business and Technology.
 I have completed my diploma in Web Design and Development from LEDP (Learning and Earning Development Project).

 I am a good problem solver and I solve problems on a regular basis and commit them on Github.
 Also, I have leadership qualities.
 During my thesis paper completions, I lead my team and properly manage and instruct my team along with my university projects.
 Again, I can easily adapt to new things and take a very short time to learn new things.